Pet Travel Crates: Expert Guide to Choosing and Preparing the Perfect Crate for Your Pet’s Journey

 How to Measure Your Pet for the Travel Crate

-Measurement A: When your pet is standing, measure them from the base of their tail to the tip of their nose.
-Add four inches to Measurement A. This is how long your pet’s travel crate needs to be.
+Measurement A: Measure your standing pet from the base of their tail to the tip of their nose.
+Add four inches to Measurement A. This is the required length of your pet's travel crate.

-Measurement B: When your pet is standing up, measure from the floor to the top of their head to find their height.
-Add four inches to Measurement B. This is how tall your pet’s travel crate needs to be.
+Measurement B: Measure your standing pet from the floor to the top of their head to find their height.
+Add four inches to Measurement B. This is the required height of your pet's travel crate.

-- The crate is tall enough for your pet to stand up comfortably.
+- The crate allows your pet to stand up comfortably.

-- Your pet does not have to duck to see out of the crate.
+- Your pet can see out of the crate without ducking.

-- The crate is wide enough for your pet to turn around comfortably.
+- The crate provides enough space for your pet to turn around.

-- The crate is long enough for your pet to lay down comfortably with paws extended.
+- Your pet can lie down comfortably with paws extended.

 - The crate is too short for your pet to stand up straight.